StrataMind/Suraj.in/README.md

 # Suraj Kumar - Personal Portfolio

 This is the source code for my personal portfolio website, designed to showcase my skills, projects, journey, and ways to connect with me.
-It's built with HTML, CSS, and JavaScript, featuring a responsive design and interactive elements.
+It's built with HTML, CSS, and JavaScript, featuring a responsive design and interactive elements..

 <!-- Optional: Add a screenshot or GIF of your portfolio here -->
 <!-- ![Portfolio Screenshot](link_to_your_screenshot.png) -->